invoke-ai/InvokeAI/docs/installation/INSTALL_AUTOMATED.md

     Download the one that is appropriate for your operating system.

-4. If you are a macOS user, you may need to install the Xcode command line tools.
+4. **MacOS only** You may need to install the Xcode command line tools.
    These are a set of tools that are needed to run certain applications in a Terminal, including InvokeAI.
 This package is provided directly by Apple.